vcync/modV/README.md

 ### Linux
 - Jack may be the way to go for audio routing to the browser, but I have not tested this.
 Please submit a PR for this README if you have any information on this.

+## Building standalone application
+modV can also be built using [NWJS](http://nwjs.io/) as a standalone application.

+To build modV make sure you have already run ```npm install``` and then run ```gulp build-nwjs```.
+After it has finished building your application should appear in ./nwjs/build/modV.

+By default the build script will build for OS X 64-bit and Windows 64-bit.
+To change this, edit the ```build-nwjs``` task in ```gulpfile.js``` and modify the platform target array.
+For more information, please read [the nw-builder documentation](https://github.com/nwjs/nw-builder).